All Episodes

 My parents, you know, you talk about you end life where you begin.

-My parents wouldn't understand my they wouldn't they wouldn't believe it.
+My parents wouldn't understand my.

 I don't want to characterize it myself.

-Because to him it was never a real job.
+Because to him, it was never a real job.

-That was playing records of son, what does that mean?
+Son, what does that mean?

-I mean, where's that gonna take you?
+I mean, where's that going to take you?

-So you playing records at a big whoop.
+So you're playing records at a radio.

 He was happier than he had ever been.

-And he said, if you play your cards right, you'll be there forty years, you'll become a vice president, and you'll have a company car, and that's that was the route.
+And he said, if you play your cards right, you'll be there 40 years.

-He His formative event was the Great Depression.
+His formative event was the Great Depression.

 That's what he grew up in.

-When it was that's why he was so insistent that I get a college degree.
+That's why he was so insistent that I get a college degree.

 If you didn't have that back then, you didn't have a prayer.